 Another huge benefit of pre-planning your celebrations is the intrinsic value of anticipation.
-I’m planning a reunion/celebration in Dublin this July with a few close friends around a U2 concert (yes, we are intentionally honoring the legends in their homeland).
-This is going to be the adventure of a lifetime and we are all stoked about the journey!
-The building anticipation will generate tremendous excitement leading up to the actual event.
-Sure, the concert will come and go but the feelings, connection, camaraderie and shared experience can create memories that last a lifetime.
+By building anticipation, you generate tremendous excitement leading up to the actual event.
+Sure, the event will come and go but the feelings, connection, camaraderie and shared experience can create memories that last a lifetime.

 It’s important to celebrate the small wins, too.
 Progress counts.
 I work with plenty of companies that are leading a turnaround or transformation initiative.
 One of my most important pieces of advice to those leaders: Start meetings with massive recognition and celebration around what is going right.
 Tell the stories of success where they do exist and watch the pockets of resistance weaken all around you.
 Every meeting you have is an opportunity to accelerate change, create meaningful connections and celebrate progress!.